 - Property taxes for future periods are reported in both the governmental funds balance sheet and the entity-wide statement of net position.
 Property tax revenues are not recognized prior to the period which they are intended to finance, even if an enforceable lien is in place prior to the beginning of the intended period.
-Thus, property taxes received or receivable as of year-end, which are intended to finance the following fiscal year, are recorded as deferred inflows. - The net difference between projected and actual earnings on pension plan investments. - Pension related differences between expected and actual experience. - Changes in proportionate share of the net pension liability. - Change in pension related assumptions.
+Thus, property taxes received or receivable as of year-end, which are intended to finance the following fiscal year, are recorded as deferred inflows. - Pension related items.